Current

 Download File

 Gracie Crafts (she/her) (Niizhogiiziskwe - Two Suns Woman) is of the Marten clan from Wasauksing First Nation.
 She is Two-Spirit Anishinaabe and non – Indigenous (mixed European and Jewish) woman.
 She grew up in Parry Sound, Ontario.
-She went to Trent University and completed a BSc in Indigenous Environmental Science.
-She is a Master of Science in Forestry student working with Dr. Danielle Ignace (Ignace Lab) and Dr. Lori Daniels at the University of British Columbia.
+She attended Trent University where she completed a BSc in Indigenous Environmental Science.
+Gracie is a Master of Science student working with Dr. Danielle Ignace (Ignace Lab) and Dr. Lori Daniels at the University of British Columbia.

 In 2018, she co-founded Georgian Bay Anishinaabek Youth (GBAY) with three other Anishinaabek youth from the Eastern Georgian Bay region.
 They work in partnership with Georgian Bay Mnidoo Gamii Biosphere, a UNESCO World Biosphere.
 The foundation of their work is Anishinaabe aadziwin – cultural land-based learning to reconnect youth to their lands and culture through safe and meaningful ways.